Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

 From this, we have a transaction payload ready to be manipulated and signed by our KMS-based private key.

 # 7. Signing an EVM transaction
 By now you’ve probably figured out the main reason why this document was created.
-We have already seen that KMS stores asymmetric key pairs in a format that is not directly compatible with EVM operations.
+We have already seen that KMS returns asymmetric key pairs in a format that is not directly compatible with EVM operations.
 You cannot just read the KMS-based public key and derive your EVM public address from it, without doing some decoding for compatibility.
 The same goes for the KMS-based signature.
 To sign an EVM transaction with KMS, we need to create a “digest” of the transaction payload, so that KMS can interpret the message and sign it correctly.
 Once signed, KMS will return to the user a KMS-based signature that is also not directly compatible with EVMs.
 Same as we did with the KMS-based public key, we must decode the KMS-based signature and assemble a valid EVM transaction.

 This is a crucial step of the process.
 If the unsigned transaction has flaws or if KMS is invoked incorrectly, we could end up with a valid KMS-based signature that will be successfully sent to an EVM-compatible blockchain, but the transaction will not correctly be associated with its sender (we'll see soon that problems with a KMS-based signature compromise the ability to correctly identify the sender's identity, but do not invalidate the signature).

 ## 7.1.
 Create the unsigned transaction